ddragana/drafts/draft-damjanovic-websockets-nomasking.md

 If the server receives a frame with the field "frame-masked" set to 1, it MUST close the connection with the status code 1002 define in {{Section 7.4.1 of !RFC6455}}.

-## Server behavior considerations {#serv}

-If a WebSocket connection is end-to-end encrypted the server can accept the "no-masking" extension.

-In case the connection is not end-to-end encrypted MUST NOT accept the "no-masking" extension.

-Intermediaries that terminate TLS connection should remove the extension from the "Sec-WebSocket-Extensions" header field.

 # Security Considerations